caseydailey/blog-site/README.md

 You'll see what I'm talking about when I say bare-bones, but it's all there.
 The project has mulitple apps to handle the main parts of the app seperately and provide some level of "scalability".
-Views and URLs are set up to facilitate movement throughout and static files are linked in and loaded to allow for easy custome styling using bootstrap.
+Views and URLs are set up to facilitate movement throughout (learned about generic views--which are fantastic) and static files are linked in and loaded to allow for easy custom styling using bootstrap.

-If you want to acces the CRUD portion of the app, got to http://127.0.0.1:8000/admin and login as
+If you want to create posts in the app, go to http://127.0.0.1:8000/admin and login as:

 ```
 casey
 ```

-with the password
+with the password:

 ```
 django123